Zeeeepa/Decepticon/README.md

 We encourage clean, well-tested code with documentation.
 Feel free to open issues to discuss ideas before jumping into a PR!

-### Join the Community
+## Join the Community

-Join our [Discord server](https://discord.gg/XGytzHZU) to connect with other developers, share ideas, ask questions, and collaborate on building the future of AI-powered red teaming!
+Join our [Discord](https://discord.gg/XGytzHZU) to connect with other developers, share ideas, ask questions, and collaborate on building the future of AI-powered red teaming!

 Whether you're looking for help with contributions, want to discuss new features, or just want to chat about cybersecurity and AI, our community is here to support you.